awslabs/amazon-s3-step-functions-ingestion-orchestration/README.md

 ## Part I
 ####Prerequisites:
 1. A VPC with at least one Private and Public Subnet
-2. An EC2 instance that can used as a Bastion Host for connection to the created database
+2. (Optional) An EC2 instance that can used as a Bastion Host for connection to the created database

 #### Steps
 1. Clone the repository